AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Vendor-produced code that extends or customizes Magento behavior and operates as a third-party extension is considered a Vendor Bundled Extension (VBE).
+Vendor-produced code that extends or customizes Commerce behavior and operates as a third-party extension is considered a Vendor Bundled Extension (VBE).
-VBEs are thoroughly tested and included with each supported version of Magento Open Source and Magento Commerce.
+VBEs are thoroughly tested and included with each supported version of Magento Open Source and Adobe Commerce.
 A VBE can include modules, themes, and language packs.

-Learn more in our [Vendor Bundled Extension topic](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/modules/upgrade.html).
+Learn more in the [Vendor Bundled Extension topic](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/modules/upgrade.html).

 _Term attributes:_

-* _Field: magento extension, vendor bundled extension, extension, VBE_
+* _Field: commerce extension, vendor bundled extension, extension, VBE_
 * _Synonyms: extension, VBE_
-* _Related terms: extension, magento bundled extension_
+* _Related terms: extension, bundled extension_

 ### vertical scaling